Edgar-Donk/frothy-brew/docs/colour_picker/cursor_interaction.rst

         draw_gradient(self.vcan, from_colour, to_colour,
                       width=self.canvas_w, height=self.canvas_h)

-Let's clean up some of those magic numbers, the colour wheel image size, the colour wheel size and ring radius and width.
+Clean up some of those magic numbers, the colour wheel image size, the colour wheel size and ring radius and width.

 Move the Ring using Scale
 --------------------------

-At present the ring changes hue and saturation, we now need to reverse the process so that these components change the ring position, obviously value has no effect.
+At present the ring changes hue and saturation, reverse the process so that these components change the ring position, obviously value has no effect.
 Add the following code to both the handle functions for hue and saturation::